Saturday, 15 March 2025

 In April 2018, comedian and director Jordan Peele used Barrack Obama as a subject for a PSA he released.
 “Barrack Obama” voiced his opinion about Black Panther and directed insult to President Donald Trump.
 This is an example of how deepfakes AI is propagating disinformation, which can lead to confusion from the public.

 Deepfakes come from the term “deep-learning” and “fake.”
 It is an AI-technology used to create fake videos and audios that look and sound relatively realistic.
-Its origin started in 2017, from a Reddit community, where users employed this technology to swap faces of celebrities with other characters.
+Its origin started in 2017, from a Reddit community, where users employed this technology to swap faces of celebrities with other movie characters.
 The ease of usage and accessibility has increasingly made it even harder to detect and a threat to cybersecurity.

 In recent years, the tools are readily available on GitHub with anyone who can experiment and create their version of deepfakes, using the code available on the git repository hosting service.
 However, the result may look out of place with its awkward facial expressions and reaction lag.
 With deepfakes, users can imitate and beat AI detection that can easily fool viewers with more iterations.